kglw-dot-net/phase1/songs/crumbling-castle.md

 > We wait for the death
 > That does not come
 > Crumbling castle
-> Dug all of the holes in God's acre
+> Dug all the holes in God's Acre
 > Crumbling castle
 > We have even said our last rites
 > Crumbling castle